All articles

 The Work Orders board

 Work Orders opens as a simple board — three lanes (In Shop, In Progress, Ready for Pickup) showing every repair, custom job, and production piece at a glance.
-Switch to List view when you need to search.
-Jobs move between lanes as you change their status.
+Drag a card to the next lane to advance it, tap the Rush chip to prioritize, switch to the Bench board to see each bench jeweler's workload, or List view when you need to search.

 The Work Orders board